 Early Learning 5

-- Every school day integrates mathematics, reading and writing workshops and instruction sessions in phonics.
+- Every school day integrates mathematical and literacy skills.

 - The time spent in instruction sessions increases throughout the school year so that students are able to concentrate and participate in activities for longer periods of time.